Blog

 The healthcare and health services space has been a growth industry for Nasuni as organizations look for more efficient and cost-effective ways to store, manage, and protect unstructured file data ranging from large, complex imaging files to basic documents.
 The HIPAA (Health Insurance Portability and Accountability Act of 1996) audit demonstrations that we meet the essential federal standards.

-Together, what these audits and certifications show is that the most effective and comprehensive security measures are in place for both Nasuni and our customers.
+Together, what these audits and certifications show is that the most effective and comprehensive enterprise cybersecurity measures are in place for both Nasuni and our customers.
 This has been an interesting and intense time in the security space.
 The threat of ransomware has grown.
 The rise of remote and hybrid work has given malicious actors more opportunities.
 A validated, verified commitment to data security is now more important than ever, and these certifications are a clear demonstration of our focus and adherence to the highest standards.

 If you’d like to learn more about our security practices, visit trustcenter.nasuni.com for more detailed information, documents, and reports.